Braden River JV Winterguard

 Who can join the Braden River Junior Visual Ensemble?

-Any 8th grade students from Middle Schools that feed into Braden River High School, as well as 9th-12th grade students from Braden River High School in good academic standing (C average or better).
+Any 9th-12th grade students from Braden River High School who are in good academic standing (C average or better).

 What is the rehearsal schedule?

 The JV Guard normally rehearses twice a week for 2 hours on Monday and Friday afternoons 5:00-7:00 December through March.
-There is one rehearsal camp weekend scheduled for early-December, and one in early-January.
+There are two rehearsal camp weekends scheduled for early-December, and two in early-January.
 Rehearsal locations will be split between Haile Middle School and Braden River High School.

 Where and when are competitions?